countpauper/countpauper/Angel/Design/Language Design.md

 ```

 ## Namespace
-A namespace is a clause, whose predicat is the name and the argument is a *set* of predicates,
+A namespace is a clause, whose predicate is the name and the argument is a *set* of clauses,
-so their order does not matter but they are unique.
+so their order does not matter but the predicates in the namespace are unique.
 By default each axiom is added to the root namespace, but to separate domains of knowledge,
 while still allowing them to refer to each other, a namespace can be wrapped around this set